JeffJetton/atari-examples/bbones/bbones5.md

 Nope!
 VCS programmers typically use a common "include" file that already has every VCS register defined and given a standard label.
 It's similar to the sort of standard header files you might use in a language like C or C++.

-By using the `include` pseudo-op, you can instruct the compiler to automatically *include* the definitions in that file in your program, just as if you typed them in yourself.
+By using the `include` pseudo-op, you can instruct the assembler to automatically *include* the definitions in that file in your program, just as if you typed them in yourself.

 That's what's going in in the first part of our program: